In This Article

 - Financial inclusion — facilitating more access to affordable financial services for people with no access to banking services or unbanked individuals.

 - Biometric security systems — using more physical characteristics, such as faces or fingerprints, to authenticate users.
+(This is often used with phones, laptops, and cardless ATMs).

 - Regulatory technology (Regtech) — technology that helps other fintech companies and financial institutions comply with regulations.